HfMT-ZM4/hfmt.live/readme.md

 JSON files may also be used, using the [drawsocket](https://github.com/HfMT-ZM4/drawsocket) system designed for dynamic score display.

+### Installing Mediasoup

+Note that on some systems, mediasoup may fail to install, if this happens, you may need to set change the default python to be python3, like:

+`$ PYTHON=python3 npm install mediasoup@3 --save`

 ## Basic use
 *please note: `hfmt.live` is very much an experimental developmental project! this code is possibly unstable and subject to change unexpectedly!*